Amy Klocko, Ph.D.

 Dr. Klocko is a plant geneticist who uses CRISPR-Cas9 gene editing of key floral regulatory gene in trees.
 This work has potential applications in ornamental horticulture, genetic containment of plantation forestry, reducing spread of invasive species, and in guiding regulations of gene-edited plants.
 Her lab currently has two main projects.
 One is a field-study of CRISPR-Cas9 hybrid poplar trees examining the efficacy, stability, and genetic chimerism of this population.
 The second project is utilizing CRISPR-Cas9 to target two potentially redundant MADS box genes in domestic apple.
 Dr. Klocko loves plants and genetics and is always interested in meeting with students who would like to gain experience in plant science research.

-Publications
+Peer-Reviewed Publications

 • Klocko, A.L., (2022) “A Rapid Genetic Screen Using Wisconsin Fast Plants®: a hands-on approach to inheritance of de novo mutations” CourseSource 9:1-12.

 • Klocko, A.L.
 (2022) “Genetic Containment For Molecular Farming” Plants 11:2436.
-Journal impact factor: 3.94

-• Klocko A.L., Goddard A, Jacobson J.R., Magnuson A, Strauss SH.
-2021.
-“RNAi Suppression of LEAFY Gives Stable Floral Sterility, and Reduced Growth Rate and Leaf Size, in Field-Grown Poplars” Plants 10(8):1594.
-Journal impact factor: 3.94
+• Klocko A.L., Goddard A., Jacobson J.R., Magnuson A, and Strauss S.H.
+(2021) “RNAi Suppression of LEAFY Gives Stable Floral Sterility, and Reduced Growth Rate and Leaf Size, in Field-Grown Poplars” Plants 10(8):1594.

 • Goralogia, G.S., Howe, G., Klocko, A.L., Heliwell, E., Nagle, M., Ma., C and Strauss, S.H.
-2021 “Overexpression of SHORT VEGETATIVE PHASE-LIKE (SVL) in Populus delays onset and reduces abundance of flowering in field-grown trees” Horticulture Research 8:167 Journal impact factor: 6.07
+2021 “Overexpression of SHORT VEGETATIVE PHASE-LIKE (SVL) in Populus delays onset and reduces abundance of flowering in field-grown trees” Horticulture Research 8:167

 • Elorriaga, E., Klocko, A.L., Ma, C., du Plessis, M., Xinmin, A., Myburg, A., and Strauss, S.H.
 (2021) “Genetic containment in vegetatively propagated forest trees: CRISPR disruption of LEAFY function in Eucalyptus gives sterile indeterminate inflorescences and normal juvenile development” Plant Biotechnology Journal 19:1743-1755.
-Journal impact factor: 5.68

 • Klocko, A.L.
 “Containment strategies of genetically engineered plants” (2020) CAB Review, ISSBN 1749-8848

-• Klocko A.L., Brunner, A.M., Ma, C., Etherington, E., Rosenstiel, K., Magnuson, A., Taylor, B.J., Cappellazzi, J., Lockwood, T., Covarrubias, N., Bao, M., Morrell, J.J., and Strauss, S.H.
+• Klocko A.L., Brunner, A.M., Ma, C., Etherington, E.., Rosenstiel, K., Magnuson, A., Taylor, B.J., Cappellazzi, J., Lockwood, T., Covarrubias, N., Bao, M., Morrell, J.J., and Strauss, S.H.
 (2020) “RNAi of AGAMOUS genes in sweetgum alters reproductive organ identity and decreases fruit persistence” Plant Direct.
-4:e00225 Journal impact factor: 1.725
+4:e00225

 • Lu, H., Klocko, A.L., Brunner, A.M., Ma, C., Magnuson, A. C., and Strauss, S.H.
 (2019).
-“RNAi suppression of AGAMOUS and SEEDSTICK alters floral organ identity and impairs floral organ determinacy, ovule differentiation, and seed-hair development in Populus” New Phytologist 222:923–937 Journal impact factor: 6.74
+“RNAi suppression of AGAMOUS and SEEDSTICK alters floral organ identity and impairs floral organ determinacy, ovule differentiation, and seed-hair development in Populus” New Phytologist 222:923–937

 • Klocko, A.L., Lu, H., Magnuson, A., Ma, C. and Strauss, S.H.
 (2018) “Phenotypic expression and stability in a large-scale field study of genetically engineered poplars containing sexual containment transgenes.”
 Frontiers in Biotechnology and Bioengineering 6:1-18.
-Journal impact factor: 5.12

 • Fritschel, S., Klocko, A.L., Boron, A., Brunner, A.M. and Thorlby, G. “Strategies for engineering reproductive sterility in plantation forests” (2018) Frontiers in Plant Science 9: 1-8.
-Journal impact factor: 4.30

 • Elorriaga, E., Klocko, A.L., Ma, C., and Strauss, S.H.
 (2018) “Variation in mutation spectra among CRISPR/Cas9 mutagenized poplars” Frontiers in Plant Science 9:1-12.
-Journal impact factor: 4.30

-• Nagle, M., LeBoldus, J., and Klocko, A.L.
+• Nagle, M*, LeBoldus, J., and Klocko, A.L.
 (2018) “Host induced gene silencing for pest/pathogen control” eLS, John Wiley & Sons, Ltd: Chichester, DOI: 10.1002/9780470015902.a0023726

 • McGarry, R.C, Klocko, A.L., Pang, M., Strauss, S.H., and.
 Ayre, B.G., (2017) “Virus-induced flowering: An application of reproductive biology to benefit plant research and breeding” Plant Physiology 173:47-55.